Gnathodentex: Distribution & habitat

 Gnathodentex aureolineatus is present in tropical and subtropical waters of the Indo-Pacific area from the eastern coast of Africa to the Pacific Ocean's islands, Hawaii excluded.
+It is not found in the Red Sea or Persian Gulf.
 The goldspot seabream likes the proximity of reefs which slopes are external or not.

 Biology

-The striped large-eye bream has a nocturnal activity, during daytime, it can be seen alone or in large to small compact group close by the reef.
+Ganthodentex has a nocturnal activity, during daytime, it can be seen alone or in large to small compact group close by the reef.

 At night, they disperse to feed.
 Its diet consists of small prey such as benthic invertebrates like various kind of crustaceans and gastropods, also sometimes small fish.

+Fisheries

+Gnathodentex is caught in commercial fisheries using fish traps, gillnets and handlines and the catch is sold fresh.
+The main regions where it is fished for are off South Africa and Mozambique, and the Philippines.
+There are reports of the consumption of this species being linked to ciguatera poisoning.